ngpeijiun/nutrifoodbot/README.md

 ./run_pipeline.sh
 ```

-If you need to rerun any pipeline steps, download the `food.parquet` file and place it in the `eda/` directory.
+If you need to rerun any pipeline steps, download the `food.parquet` file from [this link](https://huggingface.co/datasets/openfoodfacts/product-database/tree/main) and place it in the `eda/` directory.